Mom Rage is Not Your Fault, It's a Cry For Help - Baby Chick

 Step 3.
 Make a List of Things That Are Causing You Stress

 Once you’ve made a list of your stressors, you can identify what can be changed and what cannot.
-For example, you can improve poor eating.
-But having a husband who works night shifts may not be able to be changed.
+For example, you can improve your eating habits.
+However, having a husband who works night shifts may not be something that can be changed.
 Sometimes, it is enlightening to see how many stressors we have going on around us, and hopeful because there are easy changes you can make to help your mood.
 For example, even though you may love watching late-night TV, it may not be the best choice if you wake up cranky and tired every morning.

 Step 4.
 Identify at Least Two New Self-Care Habits You Can Add to Your Life

 Once you’ve identified these habits, schedule them in your daily life.
-If you know you love running, find a time to ensure this happens.
+If you know you love running, make time to do it.
 If you know warm baths allow you to relax, figure out the best way to fit this into your schedule.
 Often, there is time for self-care, but we don’t prioritize it, and that has to stop.
 Self-care has to be a priority when dealing with explosive emotions.

 Step 5.
 Develop a Plan to Figure Out What Triggers Your Mom Rage

-For example, if you get outraged when you see your house is messy, then help your children develop a chore system or way to pick up their area in a proactive manner.
+For example, if you get outraged when you see your house is messy, help your children develop a chore system or a proactive way to clean up their area.
 Often, small proactive changes in the home can make a massive difference in the home’s emotional climate.

 Step 6: Lastly, Develop a Plan To Calm Yourself Down When Triggered

-Inevitably, even with all of these things in place, there will be times when you find yourself triggered by situations with your children.
+Even with all of these things in place, there will be times when you find yourself triggered by situations with your children.
 So, the most important thing you can do is develop a plan for calming down in a healthy way.
-Often, this means leaving the room and telling the kids that you are going to calm down and reset for a moment.
+Often, this means leaving the room and telling your kids that you will go calm down and reset for a moment.

-You can talk about this openly beforehand and tell them when you are doing it.
+You can discuss this openly beforehand and inform them when you plan to do it.
 It is because you do not want to yell and get mad.
-You can also come up with an activity they do during this time or a show they watch so everyone has a plan in place.
-And slowly but surely, everyone will see the benefit of this plan.
+You can also come up with an activity they do during this time or a show they watch, so everyone has a plan in place.
+And slowly but surely, everyone will come to see the benefits of this plan.
 You can even name it, like “Mommy’s Time Out Time.”

 Share